 - (f) Utilities Utilities shall be provided for the proposed development and shall be adequate for the number of sites/units.
-The applicant shall provide proof from the appropriate utility companies and/or Health Department that the proposed utilities are adequate for the development. - (g) Setbacks Apartments, condominiums and townhomes located within zoned districts of the County shall meet the applicable setbacks in the Zoning Ordinance.
+The Applicant shall provide proof from the appropriate utility companies and/or Health Department that the proposed utilities are adequate for the development.
+Multi-dwelling structures must be served by sanitary sewer and public water.
+Powerlines should be placed underground. - (g) Setbacks.
+Apartments, condominiums and townhomes located within zoned districts of the County shall meet the applicable setbacks in the Zoning Ordinance.
 Apartments, condominiums, and townhomes located in unzoned districts shall meet the following setbacks: - 1.
-The setbacks for apartments, condominiums and townhomes shall be a minimum of 30 feet front, 30 feet rear and 10 feet sides. - 2.
+The setbacks for apartments, condominiums and townhomes shall be a minimum of 30 feet front, 30 feet rear, and 10 feet sides.
+If adequate fire flows do not exist and cannot be provided, the minimum setbacks must be increased to comply with the current ISO Fire Suppression Rating Schedule. - 2.
 In addition to the 10-foot minimum side setback, 1 foot of side setback shall be added for every 1 foot of building height greater than 35 feet. - 3.
-A minimum 30-foot setback is required from all jurisdictional wetlands, including a minimum of 15 feet of a natural buffer. - 4.
-Refer to Section 5.4 (h) of these regulations for Highway Construction Setback requirements. - (h) Minimum Lot Size Apartments, condominiums and townhomes shall require a minimum lot size of 22,000 sq. ft.
+A minimum 30-foot natural buffer setback-shall be required around all jurisdictional wetlands. - 4.
+Refer to Section 5.4 (h) of these regulations for Highway Construction Setback requirements. - (h) Minimum Lot Size.
+Apartments, condominiums, and townhomes shall require a minimum lot size of 22,000 sq. ft. - (i) Garbage collection.
+Indicate centralized waste collection system and reflect method screening where necessary. - (j) Open space and landscape requirements.
+Open space requirements in Section 6.2 and landscape buffer requirements in Section 6.3 shall apply to all developments under this section, regardless of the number of sites/units.
+In zoned planning districts, the width of road and perimeter buffers will comply with the Zoning Ordinance; - (k) Condominium requirements.
+Additional requirements for Condominiums pursuant to §35-8 of the Code of Alabama include but are not limited to the following: - 1.
+Provide a draft of the condominium declaration with the Planned Unit Development application; - 2.
+The development name must include the word "condominium" or be followed by the words "a condominium;" - 3.
+Plans or a narrative description of the property must include sufficient detail to identify common elements, limited common elements, and private elements;